tf2mandeokyi/BTETerraRenderer/YML_CONFIG.md

 Given the coordinate system (such as `epsg`) and the tile matrix, the mod will calculate the tile position<br>
 and display its image accordingly.

+The config directory is `.../.minecraft/config/bteterrarenderer/projections/`.
+Put your projection config files there to add custom tile projections.

 ### Default projections
 | Projection name   | CRS name                            | Description                                                                           |